UMDCMS/ControlUI/README.md

 CC=$(which clang) CXX=$(which clang++) python3 -m pip install -e ./
 ```

-Once the install has been done you should be able to consistently setup the
+Once the installation is done you should be able to consistently set up the
 environment by starting the `conda` environment.

 ```bash